drtonyr/MSF60decoder/README.md

 ## sysDiff

 The final field of a packet decode is systemTime (computed from the mtime of the file) minus radioTime (computed from the radio time signal).
 Many file systems only store times to a second, in which case you can't expect any better accuracy than a second.
-However, if you are running ext4 then you are in luck and you should get 10ms accuracy WHEN I FINISH THIS!!!
+However, if you are running ext4 then you are in luck and you should get the time to at least 0.1s.

 ## Extensions